microsoft/AzureTRE/docs/tre-admins/setup-instructions/configuring-shared-services.md

   ```

 !!! tip
     If you called your cert something different in the certs shared service step, make sure that is reflected above.

-This will deploy the infrastructure required for Nexus, then start the service and configure it with the repository configurations located in the `./templates/shared_services/sonatype-nexus/scripts/nexus_repos_config` folder.
+This will deploy the infrastructure required for Nexus, then start the service and configure it with the repository configurations located in the `./templates/shared_services/sonatype-nexus-vm/scripts/nexus_repos_config` folder.
 It will also set up HTTPS using the certificate you generated in the previous section, so proxies can be served at `https://nexus-{TRE_ID}.{LOCATION}.cloudapp.azure.com`.

 You can optionally go to the Nexus web interface by visiting `https://nexus-{TRE_ID}.{LOCATION}.cloudapp.azure.com/` in the jumpbox and signing in with the username `admin` and the password secret located in your core keyvault, with the key `nexus-admin-password`.
 Here you should be able to see all of the configured repositories and you can use the UI to manage settings etc.

 Just bear in mind that if this service is redeployed any changes in the UI won't be persisted.
 If you wish to add new repositories or alter existing ones, use the JSON files within the `./nexus_repos_config` directory.

+### B. Migrate from existing Nexus service (hosted on App Service)

+Once you've created the new VM-based Nexus service by following section `A`, you can migrate from the old App Service Nexus service by following these steps:

+1. Identify any existing Guacamole user resources that are using the old proxy URL (`https://nexus-{TRE_ID}.azurewebsites.net/`).
+These will be any VMs with bundle versions < `0.2.0`.

+1. These will need to be either **re-deployed** with the new template versions `0.2.0` or later (which target the new proxy URL format of `https://nexus-{TRE_ID}.{LOCATION}.cloudapp.azure.com/`), or manually have their proxy URLs updated by remoting into the VMs and updating the various configuration files of required package managers with the new URL.
+For example, pip will need the `index`, `index-url` and `trusted-host` values in the global `pip.conf` file to be modified to use the new URL.

+1. Once you've confirmed there are no dependencies on the old Nexus shared service, you can delete it using the API.

 ## Configure Gitea repositories